Loonar ApS Data Processing Agreement

 5. Use of Sub-processors

-5.1 Controller grants Processor general authorisation to engage third parties as sub-processors for the processing of Personal Data on behalf of Controller (each a “Sub-processor”), subject to the conditions in this section and in Appendix B (Sub-processors).
+5.1 Controller grants Processor general authorisation to engage third parties as sub-processors for the processing of Personal Data on behalf of Controller (each a “Sub-processor”), subject to the conditions in this section and in Appendix C (Sub-processors).

 5.2 Processor shall enter into a written contract with each Sub-processor that imposes data protection obligations which are no less protective than those set out in this DPA, including appropriate technical and organisational measures.

-5.3 Processor shall remain fully liable to Controller for the performance of each Sub-processor’s obligations regarding the processing of Personal Data.
+5.3 Processor shall remain fully liable to the Controller for the performance of each Sub-processor’s obligations regarding the processing of Personal Data.

 5.5 Processor shall notify Controller in advance of any intended addition or replacement of a Sub-processor.
 The notice shall include the Sub-processor’s name, the location(s) where the relevant Processing will be performed, and a brief description of the Processing activities the Sub-processor will carry out.
 Notice may be given by email or other written means, including posting an update to a website or portal provided Controller has a mechanism to receive notice of the update.